Hit 'Em Up: Appearances

 "Hit 'Em Up" was originally featured as a B-side on Shakur's single "How Do U Want It".
 In 1998, it was released on Shakur's first compilation album, Greatest Hits.
 A remix of the song was featured on Nu-Mixx Klazzics (2003), with the intro lyrics from the originally explicit version and the main lyrics from the edited radio version.
 A live version of the song was included on the 2005 release of Tupac: Live at the House of Blues.
-"Hit 'Em Up" was first released on Death Row Greatest Hits, and was again released as a live recording on the 2004 album 2Pac Live.
+"Hit 'Em Up" was later released on Death Row Greatest Hits, and was again released as a live recording on the 2004 album 2Pac Live.

 In the second half of Eminem's song "Quitter", the rapper attempts to remake "Hit 'Em Up" and in itself is a diss track aimed towards Everlast.
 Eminem has support from D12 on his version like the Outlawz supported Shakur on the original.
 "What I Think About You" by Bow Wow uses a reinterpolation of "Hit 'Em Up" and is a diss song to fellow rapper Soulja Boy Tell 'em.

-The song appears in 2Pac's Biopic, "All Eyez On Me" (2017), in which 2Pac performs the song during his 1996 House Of Blues Concert in the film as a message to Biggie, talking about having relations with Faith Evans, Biggie's wife.
+The song appears in the Tupac biopic All Eyez On Me (2017), in which Tupac performs the song during his 1996 House Of Blues Concert in the film as a message to Biggie, talking about having relations with Faith Evans, Biggie's wife.

+Cover version

+Producers Cain McKnight and Jonathan Hay reimagined ″Hit 'Em Up″ in the genres of house music and jazz with Fat Beats Records.